 Public.
 The FEIS was signed on November 26, 2013 and made available for public review and comment at several locations including libraries, government offices, and VDOT offices.
 The FHWA and the VDOT requested comments on the FEIS as well as the phased approach for implementing the preferred alternative.
-The Notice of Availability for the FEIS was published in the Federal Register on December 13, 2013, and comments on the document and the phased approach were due on January 27, 2014.
+The Notice of

 &lt;sup>1 The project is funded for construction in the Hampton Roads Transportation Planning Organization's (TPO) Long Range Transportation Plan, and the subsequent phase of the project is funded in the TPO's Transportation Improvement Program.
-The Long Range Transportation Plan does not include constructing two lanes in each direction for the entire length of the project.